-Paris Gallery Weekend takes place in the 37 participating galleries
+Paris Gallery Weekend takes place in about sixty Parisian galleries the 2, 3, 4, 5 July

 Created in 2014 by Marion Papillon, CHOICES organises Paris Gallery Weekend, which is now established as a major moment in modern and contemporary art galleries.
 In 2020, the event gathers about forty galleries across the city to highlight a bubbly and diverse Parisian art scene.
 For four days, artists, collectors, professionals and art lovers alike are invited to meet for vernissages, exhibitions, performances, talks, concerts, brunches…